-The 7s Framework by McKinsey is the strategic tool that carefully analyzes the company’s organizational design by looking and analyzing the 7 different internal elements that are strategy, structure, systems, shared values, style, staff, and skills.
+The 7s Model by McKinsey is the strategic tool that carefully analyzes the company’s organizational design by looking and analyzing the 7 different internal elements that are strategy, structure, systems, shared values, style, staff, and skills.

 The main aim of the model is to identify if they are effectively and efficiently aligned with the core values of the organization and helps it to accomplish its goals and the overall business objectives.

 In-depth study of the 7s Framework by McKinsey :

 The 7s model was developed by the partners of McKinsey Consultants Tom Peters, Robert Waterman, and Julien Philips along with the help of Richard Pascale and Anthony G. Athos in the decade of 1980’s.